-A risk in a long-term investment strategy is that we could miss taking advantage of short-term gains that could be profitable to a client.
-Moreover, a security may decline sharply in value before we make the decision to sell.
-A risk in a short-term investment strategy is more frequent trading, which results in an increase in brokerage and other transaction-related costs.
+A risk in a long-term investment strategy is that we could miss taking advantage of shortterm gains that could be profitable to a client.
+Moreover, a security could decline sharply in value before we make the decision to sell.
+A risk in a short-term investment strategy is more frequent trading, which results in an increase in brokerage and other transactionrelated costs.
 In addition, short-term capital gains typically receive less favorable tax treatment.